 The Group's organization is based on the products and services dealt with and constitute three business segments: Domestic Steel Business, Overseas Steel Business and Material Recycling Business.
 Based on these business segments, the Group formulates comprehensive domestic and overseas strategies and carries out business activities.
-Accordingly, the Group has made these three segments - Domestic Steel Business, Overseas Steel Business and Material Recycling Business - its reporting segments.
+Accordingly, the Group has made these three segments - Domestic Steel Business, Overseas Steel Business and Material Recycling Business and Material Recycling Business.
+The Group has made these three segments - Domestic Steel Business, Overseas Steel Business and Material Recycling Business - its reporting segments.